RBeneroff/rachelbeneroff/README.md

 Bugs to fix:
 - (work) top scroll image jumps when first move on page
 - onload -- slow load/images loading at different times
+- about page is not centered? some weird margin on right of page
+- Hero font is not carrying over to other people's browsers

 Plugins:
 https://github.com/mattboldt/typed.js/